Top SaaS Customer Retention Metrics To Track in 2022

 SaaS Retention Metric #3 Referral Rate

-This rate also shows you how many of your customers participated in your program, which is another aspect of your program’s effectiveness.
+This rate also shows how many of your customers participated in your referral program, which can be a great indicator of your program’s effectiveness.

 How do you calculate your referral rate?